aidium/SRU-Maker/README.md

 SRU-Maker
 ==========

-A simple javascript based generator of SKU file format.
+A simple javascript based generator of SRU file format.
 Use to make tranferfiles to the swedish tax agency.

 For more infomation see doc folder (only in swedish)